plantbreeding/BrAPI/Specification/README.md

 Code|Message|Description
 --|--|--
-200|Success|Optional status for representing explicitly that the request was accepted and returned without any issue asynchid|{arbitrary ID String}|Used for the first part of an asynchornous call, returns an ID string which can be used in a subsequent call to retrieve data or status information. asynchstatus|PENDING|Indicates an asynchornous call is still working and will not return data yet. asynchstatus|FINISHED|Indicates an asynchornous call is finished and this response object contains the requested data.
+asynchid|<arbitrary ID String>|Used for the first part of an asynchornous call, returns an ID string which can be used in a subsequent call to retrieve data or status information. asynchstatus|"PENDING"|Indicates an asynchornous call is still working and will not return data yet. asynchstatus|"FINISHED"|Indicates an asynchornous call is finished and this response object contains the requested data.
-27|"Could not update observation values.
-Invalid data."| Error to be returned when the server is unable to store some data submitted
+200|"Success"|Optional status for representing explicitly that the request was accepted and returned without any issue 40|"No objects found for given parameters"| Error to be returned when there are no objects in the database which match the requested search parameters
-40|"No objects found for given parameters"| Error to be returned when there are no objects in the database which match the requested search parameters
+41|"Missing required parameter <parameter name>"| Error to be returned when a required parameter is missing from request 42|"Could not update values for <object type>"| Error to be returned when the server is unable to store some data submitted

 #### Payload